Konica Minolta Logo

 The main colors of the emblem are associated with innovation and globality.

-- White – inventions, new technologies, honesty, and transparency in business.
+• White: inventions, new technologies, honesty, and transparency in business.
 Care for the environment, reducing harmful emissions.
 Light and illumination.

 The font of the inscription is a modified Sebastian Medium Pro.
 Changes are expressed in fanciful bends of the usually straight partitions of the letters and the absence of a crossbar in the “A”.
-Bends – a symbol of graphs and light waves.
-Simplification of details – a sign of minimalism, focusing on the main thing, globalization.
+Bends are a symbol of graphs and light waves.
+Simplification of details is a sign of minimalism, focusing on the main thing, globalization.
 This is also evidenced by the free space between the two parts of the K.